bongiozzo/musica_mustdie/output/band_raisehell.md

 # Raise Hell

-Дискография
+## Дискография

-"Holy Target" 1998, Melodic Death Metal
+### "Holy Target" 1998, Melodic Death Metal

+01. The march of devil's soldiers
+02. Raise the devil
+03. Beautiful as fire
+04. Holy target
+05. Legions of creeps
+06. The red ripper
+07. Black visions
+08. Mattered out
+09. Superior powers

-"Not Dead Yet" 2000, Melodic Death Metal
+### "Not Dead Yet" 2000, Melodic Death Metal

+01. Dance with the devil
+02. Babes
+03. Back attack
+04. Devilyn
+05. Not dead yet
+06. No puls
+07. User of poison
+08. He is coming
+09. Soulcollector

-"Wicked Is My Game" 2002, Thrash
+### "Wicked Is My Game" 2002, Thrash

+01. Hellborn
+02. Nightwatcher
+03. The Haunted House
+04. Wicked Is My Game
+05. In My Cell
+06. Another Side
+07. Death Race
+08. Devil May Care
+09. Destiny Deceiver
+Wicked is my game was recorded between 3/7-11/7 and 8/8-13/8 2002 in Flat planet studio
+All music and lyrics by Raise Hell, except the intro on Hellborn composed by John Carpenter (Halloween main theme), performed by Raise Hell Mastered at TTM Mastering Studio, Berlin, by Tom Muller
+Photos taken by Ulf Nilsson
+Data work by Robin Ljungqwist
+Layout by Robin Verho and Raise Hell

 ## Отношения с другими группами